 But it turned out I was wrong – creating a dictionary on a WordPress website is hard.
 It felt like something was breaking at every turn.
 I decided it was time for a fix.
-I rolled up my sleeves and created the WordPress Dictionary Plugin.
+I rolled up my sleeves and created the Dictionary Plugin for WordPress.

 It needed to be easy to use, simple to update, and just work once I installed it.

 What you see here today is the result of the elbow grease I’ve been applying heavily over this last year.
-With over a hundred users, the WordPress Dictionary Plugin is now a thriving solution for people who don’t want to waste time with broken dictionaries.
+With over a hundred users, the Dictionary Plugin for WordPress is now a thriving solution for people who don’t want to waste time with broken dictionaries.

-The WordPress Dictionary Plugin works any way you need it to – whether you’re supplementing a dictionary into your existing website, or building a brand new dedicated dictionary site.
+The Dictionary Plugin for WordPress works any way you need it to – whether you’re supplementing a dictionary into your existing website, or building a brand new dedicated dictionary site.

 If you’re comfortable creating Posts and Pages, you’ll be pleasantly surprised at how natural you’ll feel adding Entries into your dictionary.
 I designed everything to fit the flow of the WordPress interface.